 DROP <source>before creating the query again.

 Obviously, it would be preferable to always perform an in-place upgrade when you change a query.
-But because of how streaming programs are constructed, this isn't not always possible to do that.
+But because of how streaming programs are constructed, this isn't always possible.

 |Query||Stateful||Stateful queries maintain local storage|

 |Windowed||Windowed queries maintain a limited amount of state specified by a window in time|

 |Multistage||Multistage queries contain intermediate, non-user visible topics in Kafka|

 |Nondeterministic||Nondeterministic queries may produce different results when executing identical input|

 |Simple||Queries with none of the above characteristics|